-Criterion 1.1 Scheme Manager provide adequate information to other stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in appropriate languages & forms to allow for effective participation on decision making.

-Scheme smallholders provide informations on environment, social, legal issues that publicly available to stakeholders.
+Criterion 1.1 Scheme Manager provide adequate information to other stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in Scheme smallholders provide informations on environment, social, legal issues that publicly available to stakeholders.
 Log book to record requests for information includes date, who request information, responsible person handled and what information given.
 Most of the request is for financial assistance.